 Ranking Wes Anderson Films

-Wes Anderson’s The Life Aquatic is not necessarily a critic’s choice but it’s no surprise it has developed quite the cult following.
+Wes Anderson’s The Aquatic Life of Steve Zissou is not necessarily a critic’s choice but it’s no surprise it has developed quite the cult following.
 Bill Murray and Cate Blanchett’s presence elevates the film and the visuals are so enchanting with production design second to none.
 The deadpan comedic voice of Bill Murray’s character juxtaposed with him as a full-blown sea explorer is hysterically existential.

 List of Wes Anderson Movies Ranked